 LEM is included in the revised Earth Building Standards in an advisory section to guide designers, builders and Councils.

 ● Eaves/ verandahs or rain screen/ cladding are required as primary weather protection for durability

 ● Put roof on first and protect walls with tarps/ fabric affixed to eaves

-● 300 thick maximum with flax or straw or durable tree species wood shavings.
+● 300 thick maximum with reeds or straw or durable tree species wood shavings.
 Can also use low density mineral aggregates such as pumice or perlite

 ● Thermal/ humidity regulation, hygroscopic and detoxifying with earthen plasters

-● Exterior finish can be 3 coats of lime render and a mineral silicate paint but this increases embodied energy and can be more expensive than rain screen cladding
+● Exterior finish can be 3 coats of lime render and a mineral silicate paint/ lime wash but this increases embodied energy and can be more expensive than some types of cladding

 ● All internal and external finishes must be water vapour permeable/ breathable